 “I’ve walked away from projects,” she shared.
 “I don’t have time to be arguing.
 You either get it, or you don’t.
 You either see my worth, or you don’t.”

-She didn’t encounter that issue with the filmmakers of “When Men Want.”
+She didn’t encounter that issue with the filmmakers of “What Men Want.”
 Producer Will Packer, who’s collaborated with the actress for the “Think Like A Man” movies, and director Adam Shankman recognized Henson’s value off the bat.

 “People, especially black women, are often valued differently by someone that doesn’t look like them,” Packer said.
 “I know the value of a Taraji.
 I know the value of her contemporaries and her peers.
 I know it in a very different way because of the lens in which I see the world.
 Other people who don’t see it that way, for so long, have been able to devalue them.”